-1. Middle School Curriculum: Students shall receive instruction in language arts, reading, mathematics, science and social studies.
+1. Middle School Curriculum

+Students shall receive instruction in language arts, reading, mathematics, science and social studies.
 Instruction in health, physical education, exploratory, pre-vocational and special interest classes shall be in accordance with state statutes and rules.
-Instruction shall be focused on ensuring that all students shall demonstrate mastery of Next Generation Sunshine State Standards.
+Instruction shall be focused on ensuring that all students shall demonstrate mastery of Sunshine State Standards.
 (F.S.
 1003.41)

+2. Character Education

-- 2. Character Education: The character education traits that shall be integrated into the PreK-12 curriculum are respect, honesty, responsibility, self-control, tolerance, kindness, citizenship and cooperation.
+The character education traits that shall be integrated into the PreK-12 curriculum are respect, honesty, responsibility, self-control, tolerance, kindness, citizenship and cooperation.
 (F.S.
+1003.42(2)(s))

+3. Holocaust, African and African-American History, Hispanic and Women's Contributions, Veterans' Recognition, Celebrate Freedom Week, and Disability History and Awareness Week (F.S.
+1003.42(2))

+Students shall receive instruction in:

+- a) The Holocaust

+- b) African and African American History

+- c) Hispanic Contributions

+- d) Women's Contributions

+- e) Veterans' Recognition

-1003.42(2)(s)) - 3.
-Holocaust, African and African-American History, Hispanic and Women's Contributions, Veterans' Recognition, Celebrate Freedom Week, and Disability History and Awareness Week (F.S.
-1003.42(2)) Students shall receive instruction in: - a.
-The Holocaust - b.
-African and African American History - c.
-Hispanic Contributions - d.
-Women's Contributions - e.
-Veteran's Recognition: The principles of democracy, its governmental and political structure, how to preserve and advance democracy and how students may contribute to the American way of life. - f.
-"Celebrate Freedom Week" (F.S.
-1003.421) - g.
-"Disability History and Awareness Week" (F.S.
+The principles of democracy, its governmental and political structure, how to preserve and advance democracy and how students may contribute to the American way of life.

+- f) "Celebrate Freedom Week" (F.S.
+1003.421) Instruction shall be in accordance with Florida Statutes and District guidelines. - g) "Disability History and Awareness Week" (F.S.
 1003.4205) Disability awareness and instruction may be integrated into existing classroom curriculum to expand students' knowledge, understanding, and awareness of individuals with disabilities including the history of the disability and the disability rights movement.